Alex Cairns

-Club career

-Breaking through
+Cairns is a graduate of the Leeds United academy, but made just one first team appearance before being released by the club in 2015.
+He also had loan spells with Barrow and Stalybridge Celtic while at Leeds.
+Following his release, he had spells with Chesterfield and Rotherham United but failed to play for either before signing for Fleetwood Town in summer 2016.
+Across a seven-year spell with Fleetwood, he made 240 appearances in all competitions.
+During the 2022–23 season, he joined Hartlepool United on an emergency loan, and then spent the second half of the season on loan at Salford City, who he joined permanently in summer 2023.
+After one full season at Salford, he rejoined Leeds United in July 2024.

+Career

+Leeds United

 Cairns began his career in the Leeds United youth academy and turned professional with the club at the end of the 2010–11 season by signing a one-year contract along with fellow youth players and twins Nathan and Lewis Turner.
 The following season would see Cairns join the senior team as cover for Paul Rachubka after first choice goalkeeper Andy Lonergan sustained a finger injury.
 Rachubka's time in the side was marked by a series of errors; three of which would come in the first half of a league match against his former club Blackpool.
 With Leeds 3–0 down at half time, Cairns replaced him for the second half, conceding twice as Blackpool won 5–0.

 Following the Blackpool game, manager Simon Grayson expressed his doubts as to whether Cairns was ready to take on the responsibility of starting in the first-team for the remaining period of Lonergan's absence.
 Prior to the next match against Leicester City, Grayson brought in young Reading goalkeeper Alex McCarthy on an emergency loan.
 Nevertheless, Cairns was promoted ahead of Rachubka and retained his position on the bench for the following weeks until Grayson signed veteran goalkeeper Maik Taylor on a short-term basis to act as cover.
+Cairns signed a new two-year deal at the club on 19 January.

+After an injury to Jamie Ashdown for the final home game of the season, Cairns was recalled to Leeds from Conference North club Stalybridge Celtic on 26 April 2013, and was named on the bench against Brighton & Hove Albion on 27 April.
+Following an injury to Ashdown during the following pre-season, Cairns was promoted to second choice goalkeeper, providing backup for Paddy Kenny and then loan goalkeeper Jack Butland.
+He remained the second choice at Leeds even after Kenny's return from injury.
+On 16 May 2014, Cairns extended his contract with Leeds by a further year.
+On 13 May 2015, Cairns was released by Leeds United after his contract expired.